yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-12-28-vipassana.md

 tags: ["private"]
 mathjax: true
 ---
-Over the past month days, I've found myself drawn to the world of spirituality, delving into yoga philosophy, Buddhism, and mindfulness techniques like Vipassana and Zazen.
+Over the past months, I've found myself drawn to the world of spirituality, delving into yoga philosophy, Buddhism, and mindfulness techniques like Vipassana and Zazen.
 This past Christmas, I embarked on a 10-day Vipassana retreat at the Dhamma Center in Cambodia, eager to delve deeper into this powerful practice.

 Instead of recounting my own journey into the profound world of Vipassana, I want to turn the spotlight onto yours.
 This guide is for anyone drawn to the transformative power of this meditation practice.
 Here, you'll find a concise overview of what to expect and how to prepare, empowering you to embark on your own exploration of silence, introspection, and the depths of your hidden mind.